 Is Testosterone Safe to Take For Life?

-Findings in all the studies quoted in this article should serve as a reminder to those fearful of TRT.
+Findings in all the studies quoted in this article should serve as a reminder not to be fearful of TRT.
 Men should feel reassured, and physicians should gain new confidence that TRT fears are unfounded.
 The available studies should remind people to bring common sense to the discussion.
-This study 1 and the others we have looked at in this article should give everybody belief in TRT as safe, effective, and life-changing.
+This study 1 and the others we have looked at in this article should give everybody faith in TRT.

-With all the new studies showing how truly effective TRT can be, it should be clear that maintaining your hormone levels may do nothing but good.
-Low testosterone is a significant risk marker for all-cause and cardiovascular mortality.
+With many new studies showing how effective TRT can be, it should be clear that maintaining your hormone levels is good.
+Low testosterone is a significant risk marker for early death.

 Testosterone replacement therapy helps restore oxygen and nutrient supply throughout your entire vascular symptom.
 Increased blood oxygen enables the removal of metabolic waste and reverses inflammation.
 TRT also reduces fat, aids glucose metabolism, increases lean body mass, and improves the overall quality of life.